Sjeiti/ronvalstarnl/src/data/markdown/post_angular-two-versus-vue.md

 ## migrating to Angular 2

-My site had a few quirky patterns like routes from a REST API, template injection and DOM node swapping.
+My site had a few quirky things like routes from a REST API, template injection and DOM node swapping.
 But I wasn’t too worried; if it worked in v1, why would it not work in v2?
 At first I read numerous articles on how to migrate from Angular v1 to v2\.
 Tried it, and decided it would be easier to simply start over.
 Then I tried to get started using the docs on the Angular site.
 While still trying to get my tutorial stuff compiled I found [angular-cli](https://github.com/angular/angular-cli), which simply creates a working scaffold (after downloading +200MB of NPM scripts).

 ## So far so good